RebelToolbox/RebelDocumentation/index.rst

 documentation for your topic of interest.
 You can also use the search function in the top left corner.

-You can also `download an HTML copy <https://nightly.link/godotengine/godot-docs/workflows/build_offline_docs/master/godot-docs-html-stable.zip>`__ for offline reading (updated every Monday).
-Extract the ZIP archive then open the top-level ``index.html`` in a web browser.

-.. note:: Godot Engine is an open source project developed by a community of
+.. note:: Rebel Engine is an open source project developed by a community of
           volunteers.
 The documentation team can always use your feedback and help to improve the tutorials and class reference.
 If you don't understand something, or cannot find what you